hyunyoung2/Hyunyoung2_Korean_Compound_Noun_Decomposition/README.md

 # Result

-There are two ways you can get result of running this Korean automatic spacing.
+There are two ways you can get result of running this Korean compuound noun decomposition.

 But, in any case, all of the result will be created under **result** directory.